Laviza-falaknaz/WarrantyWatch/API_DOCUMENTATION.md

 ## Model Statistics

 ### Get All Model Statistics
-Returns comprehensive statistics for all unique model combinations (make, model, processor, generation) **with 60 or fewer days of supply remaining**.
+Returns comprehensive statistics for all unique model combinations (make, model, processor, generation) **with meaningful demand (≥1 claim/month) and 60 or fewer days of supply remaining**.
 This endpoint is designed to identify models requiring immediate attention for spare unit procurement.
 It provides warranty coverage, spare units, regional stock distribution, claim rates, risk analysis, and procurement recommendations.

 **Endpoint**: `GET /api/models/stats`

+**Important Filters**:
+- Only models with `runRate >= 1.0` (at least 1 claim per month - meaningful demand)
-**Important**: This endpoint only returns models where `daysOfSupply <= 60` (critical and high risk models requiring action within 2 months).
+- AND `daysOfSupply <= 60` (critical and high risk models requiring action within 2 months)
+- This focuses results on actionable procurement opportunities, excluding low-demand models

 **Query Parameters**:
 - `sortBy` (optional): Field to sort results by